Reviews You Can Rely On

 Comfort

-Put simply, this metric rates the ahhhhh effect a pillow provides.
-For car campers, this is the most important criteria for selecting a pillow, and a strong consideration for backpackers, too, though weight obviously has to take precedence when you're carrying everything on your back.
+Put simply, this test rates the ahhhhh effect a pillow provides.
+For car campers, this is the most important criteria for selecting a pillow, and a strong consideration for backpackers, too.
+However, weight obviously has to take precedence when you're carrying everything on your back.
 If you aren't comfortable, the likelihood of quality sleep decreases, along with probable harm to your next-day energy.
-Pillow type, shape and contouring, size, and the fabric of the outer shell are all factors that play into the comfort of a pillow.
+Pillow type, shape, contouring, size, and the fabric of the outer shell are all factors that play into the comfort of a pillow.

-The compressible pillows (not inflatable) rise to the top in this metric.
+The compressible pillows (not inflatable) rise to the top.
 A typical tradeoff for higher comfort is a larger packed size.
 All that plush filling can compress, but it can't disappear.
 Such is the case with the Hest Pillow.
 It is the most comfortable pillow we've ever tested, but it is also the heaviest, and it has the largest packed size.
 It features a stretched nylon outer shell that is pleasant and cool to the face and the ability to add or remove stuffing to find your perfect level of support.
+We feel the Hest most closely resembles a house pillow in comfort—it has a thick, dense foam core, providing excellent cushioning.

 Credit: Jason Wanlass

-Also scoring decent marks for comfort is the Rumpl Stuffable Fleece.
-This pillow utilizes extra socks, clothing, or jackets as its fill.
+Also scoring decent marks for comfort are the Rumpl Stuffable Fleece, Wise Owl Outfitters Memory Foam and the Teton Sports Pillow.
+The Rumpl is unique because it uses your own clothes, jackets, socks, or hoodies as stuffing.
 Due to the variation of possible stuffing, we had a little trouble assessing its true comfort.
 However, with careful and strategic stuffing of the sleeve, it can provide above-average comfort.
+The Wise Owl offers nice memory foam as a cushion, while the Teton Sports Pillow uses standard polyester fill.

 Credit: Jason Wanlass